Aashmeet/DataAnalyticsPipeline/README.md

 ![](/media/PictureS3Mgmt.png)
 ![](/media/PictureS3events.png)

-Add your own review as a text file and upload to S3 in the folder 'articles':
+Add your own review as a text file  or copy from the reviews folder and upload to S3 in the folder 'articles':

 For eg *:* *"So it ís been an interesting first few weeks with the Echo and am happy to say Echo 2nd Gen has finally delivered on its promise of improved sound quality over 1st Gen Echo, with the 3rd firmware since launch.
 If you are confused about a lot of the negative reviews, old firmware is the likely cause of most of them regarding poor sound quality.*